 If a bale that’s supposed to be office paper, contains some plastic, newsprint, or anything else that’s not office paper, it’s contaminated by them.

 Some contamination of that kind will occur at the MRF in the process of sorting.
 Its customers, like China, set standards and return bales with more than a stipulated percentage of contamination.

 More seriously, households contaminate the contents of their recycling containers by careless recycling.
 Too many people consistently do recycling wrong.

 Back to office paper as an example, we put it in the same container with empty jars of ketchup or empty soda cans.
-Whatever spills out and gets on office paper contaminates it.
+Whatever food or drink spills out and gets on office paper contaminates it.
 Some company buys it from the MRF, probably to make recycled office paper.
-And it can’t use contaminated paper to make good quality recycled paper.
+It can’t use contaminated paper to make good quality recycled paper.

 Improper recycling not only contaminates recyclables.
 It can damage equipment, and even endanger human life.